 - Hit Save Changes.

-Just be aware that, once you click on the Save Changes button, your new login page will become effective, thus your old login URL will no longer work!
+Once you click on the Save Changes button, your new login page will become effective, thus your old login URL will no longer work!
+You will want to update your bookmarks.
+If you have any issues, you can always revert back to normal by removing the plugin via SFTP on your web server.

 An alternative premium plugin you can use to change your login URL is Perfmatters, developed by one of the team members at Kinsta.